-- (2) income derived from so called 'wider market initiatives', which in our case means the income the UKSC / JCPC can generate from hiring out parts of the building and from the sale of gifts and souvenirs.
-We have some control over this by means of promoting the marketing of the building as a suitable venue for events and from offering a suitable range of souvenirs for sale at attractive prices. - (3) the largest of these three elements (about 85%) is annual contributions from the judicial systems of the three jurisdictions from which cases come to the UKSC England and Wales, Scotland and Northern Ireland.
-In turn the lion's share of these (88%) inevitably comes from England and Wales, since the contributions are based on the proportions of civil cases which come from each jurisdiction.
-This last element is intended to reflect the benefits to all civil litigants of judgments given here.
-This is a regime agreed by Ministers as part of the funding arrangements after the passage of the CRA. - 15.
-In 2015 2016 the UKSC / JCPC will continue to seek to secure the resilience of each of these three elements.
-In respect of UKSC fees in 2014 2015 we reviewed the relative staff costs of the various elements of case processing with a view to determining how closely the fee structure matches this staff costs structure.
-In the light of this we then consulted our UKSC User Group on possible changes to our fees structure and, as a result of this consultation, we are likely in 2015 2016 to propose to the Lord Chancellor, who under the CRA has the statutory responsibility for determining the UKSC's fees, a number of changes in structure and quantum to take effect from the following financial year (i.e. from 1 April 2016). - 16.
-It is also particularly important that we can continue in 2015 2016 to rely on receiving the annual contributions from the three jurisdictions, and especially that from England and Wales, since these, and especially this last one, form such a high proportion of the income the UKSC receives which does not come directly from Parliament.
+- 15. In 2016 2017 the UKSC / JCPC will continue to seek to secure the resilience of each of these three elements.
+In respect of UKSC fees, in 2014 2015 we reviewed the relative staff costs of the various elements of case processing with a view to determining how closely the fee structure matches this staff costs structure.
+In the light of this we then consulted our UKSC User Group on possible changes to our fees structure and, as a result of this consultation, in 2015 2016 we proposed to the Lord Chancellor, who under the CRA has the statutory responsibility for determining the UKSC's fees, a number of changes in structure and quantum to take effect from 1 April 2016.
+Under the CRA the Lord Chancellor is himself required to consult on the proposed changes.
+Delays in completing this consultation have meant, however, that at the time of writing this Business Plan we are not expecting the proposed changes to take effect before October 2016. - 16.
+It is also particularly important that we can continue in 2016 2017 to rely on receiving the annual contributions from the three jurisdictions, and especially that from England and Wales, since this forms such a high proportion of the income the UKSC receives which does not come directly from Parliament.